Company Cell Phone Policy

 Smartphone policies specifically outline which activities constitute acceptable uses for such devices — and which activities workers should avoid.
 Yet if you’ve never created such a policy before, you might not be sure where to begin.
 Here are some tips you should consider when creating a policy:

 Include the cell phone policy as part of a larger employee handbook.
 Don’t have an employee handbook?
-Read how an electrician learned the importance of having an employee handbook.

 Set an annual calendar reminder to revisit your cell phone policy to ensure it’s up to date and still serves your company's needs.